mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **custom**<`S`,`T`>(options: *[CustomTypeOptions](interfaces/customtypeoptions.md)<`S`, `T`>*): [IType](interfaces/itype.md)<`S` | `T`, `S`, `T`>

-Creates a custom type.
+`types.custom` - Creates a custom type.
 Custom types can be used for arbitrary immutable values, that have a serializable representation.
 For example, to create your own Date representation, Decimal type etc.

 The signature of the options is: